 The potential of machine learning goes beyond optimizing media and crunching numbers.
 It also frees up time for businesses and agencies to focus on taking their teamwork to the next level.

 The secret to gaining a real competitive advantage with automated technology?
 Combining it with good old-fashioned human intelligence.
 Research underpinning the recent book “The AI Marketing Canvas” and observations from work we’ve done at Google with hundreds of CMOs suggest that, to unleash the full power machine learning offers, you must pair it with unique insights only you can bring to the table.
 In other words, unless you fuel automation with data and experiences that are exclusive to your business, you’ll get the same results as everyone else.

 But the potential of machine learning goes beyond optimizing media and crunching numbers.
 It also frees up time for businesses and agencies to focus on taking their teamwork to the next level.
 As machine learning picks up pace, in-house and agency marketers have a unique opportunity to collaborate on work that’s more impactful and thoughtful.

 Here are three tips for making the most of automation by adding a human touch.

 Anchor algorithms in unique insights

 Breakthroughs in artificial intelligence (AI) happen when people design better algorithms, not when machines run through massive amounts of data.
-For instance, take AlphaZero, a computer programme designed by AI research company DeepMind to win at the game of chess.
-It became the best AI chess programme, because the people who engineered it flipped tradition.
-While automated chess programmes almost exclusively analyse all possible moves before making a decision, they built AlphaZero to do the opposite: simply play as fast as possible.
+For instance, take AlphaZero, a computer program designed by AI research company DeepMind to win at the game of chess.
+It became the best AI chess program, because the people who engineered it flipped tradition.
+While automated chess programs almost exclusively analyze all possible moves before making a decision, they built AlphaZero to do the opposite: simply play as fast as possible.

 To find an insight that will spark success for your brand, start by asking your team, “What’s one piece of data we don’t have that we wish we did?”